SDFIdk/skraafoto_frontend/docs/overview.md

 ## The Skraafoto application

+The Skraafoto application is a simple collection of HTML pages.
+Pages reside in the `public/` directory.

+There is no javascript single page application or rendering system on the server side.
+Routing between pages is as simple as linking to other HTML pages.

+While there is some repeated markup across pages, this approach makes it simple to extend the application with custom views and ensures a level of accessibility.

+### Views

+Each HTML page represents a "view".
+You can add more views simply by adding a HTML file and linking to it from some other page.

+<em>Example:</em> The "skråfoto viewer" view is `public/viewer.html`.
+When you are running the local development server, you can point a browser to `localhost:8000/viewer.html` to display the view.
+Each view imports some tailored Javascript and common style sheets.

 ![Fig. 2: Web pages and their related resources](./images/page-level.svg)

+### View Javascripts

+The build system is set up to create individual Javascript bundles for every view.
+The bundles are build from entry files in `src/views/` directory.
+They are named to correspond with HTML views and import all external libraries needed within the bundle.

+The scripts in `src/views/` act as **controllers** for the view pages.
+They have the following responsibilities:

+- Include and register **web components**
+- Orchestrate communication between components

+Individual web components may import 3rd party modules.

+<em>Example:</em> `viewer.html` imports `viewer.js` script (from `dist/` directory).
+`viewer.js` is built from `src/views/viewer.js` which in turn imports the web component `SkraaFotoViewport` from the `src/components/` directory.
+`SkraaFotoViewport` imports whatever classes and functions it needs from other modules, including 3rd party modules like [SAUL](https://www.npmjs.com/package/@dataforsyningen/saul) and [OpenLayers.](https://www.npmjs.com/package/ol)

+### View style sheets (CSS)

+Views import some common CSS (`style.css`) that is built including [@dataforsyningen/css](https://www.npmjs.com/package/@dataforsyningen/css) and [@dataforsyningen/icons](https://www.npmjs.com/package/@dataforsyningen/icons) packages.

+Indvidual web components include custom CSS that is bundled with the view's Javascript.

+### Web components

+A view's user interface is built from individual **[web components.](https://developer.mozilla.org/en-US/docs/Web/Web_Components)**

+Web components is a web standard for creating reusable custom elements.
+They include their own logic, markup, and styles.
+A view will usually contain some **controller** Javascript and a number of web components.
+Ideally, web components should only display UI updates and not contain any business logic.

+### Relation between controllers and web components

+The controller or other components can supply data to web components by setting element attributes or directly using class `set` methods.

+Web components communicate back to the controller by dispatching [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent).
+Event listeners in the controller causes it act on these events.

 ![Fig. 3: Communication between components and controller scripts within web pages](./images/javascript-level.svg)

+#### User inputs

+Individual web components handle user inputs by listening to events and may in turn dispatch custom events to be handled by the controller.

+#### State management

+There is no global Javascript state object.

+Instead, because the Skraafoto application is sharable by link, the application state is kept by parameters in the URL query string.